 Spring is finally here, food truck owners.
 What does this mean?
-Well, it simply means the busy season is right around the corner, and now is the time to really get your mobile kitchen running on all cylinders.
+Well, it simply means the busy season is right around the corner.
+Now is the time to really get your mobile kitchen running on all cylinders.

-While spring isn’t necessarily going to be as busy as the summer (well, depending on where you live, that is), most food truck owners should still see an increase in sales.
+While spring isn’t necessarily going to be as busy as the summer (depending on where you live), most food truck owners should still see an increase in sales.
 Also, since more people tend to start venturing to food trucks during this time, it provides mobile kitchen owners with the perfect opportunity to get prepared for summer.

 In the grand scheme of things, more customers means more sales, which means more money for your food truck business.
 Therefore, we have come up with some ways to attract more customers during spring.
 Use them to your advantage, food truckers.